 Judges are educated professionals in a variety of positions in corporate, government, and non-profit industries.
 Judges will use a 1-10 scale (1 is worst, 10 is best) for two categories that are added together to produce a presenter’s score (20 is highest possible score).
-Judges’ scores for each presenter are averaged and those with the highest average in the Heats move on to the Finals.
-The Finals will use the same evaluation scale process, and the person with the highest average receives the first place award while the person with the second-highest average receives the second place award.
+Judges’ scores for each presenter are averaged and those with the highest average in the Heats move on to the final round.
+The Finals will use the same evaluation scale process, and the person with the highest average receives the first place award, while the person with the second-highest average receives the second place award.
 Also, in the Finals the audience will vote to determine the People’s Choice award (this person may also win the first or second place award).
 The two categories of presentation evaluation and their criteria are:

 Comprehension and content

 - Presentation provided clear background and significance to the research question